-Of course, you should also report any adverse effects both to your doctor and, potentially, to a prescription drug injury lawyer.
+Of course, you should also report any adverse effects both to your doctor and, potentially, to a drug injury lawyer.
 Even though the FDA did not issue an official warning, drug manufacturing companies that fail to warn pregnant women about the potential risks associated with pain medications could be liable for the harm caused by these medications in some cases.

 Bottom Line: Talk to Your Doctor and Help Raise Awareness

-It is important for you, and other pregnant women, to understand the potential risks before you take pain medication during pregnancy.
+It is important for you, and other pregnant women, to understand the potential risks before you take any medication during pregnancy.
 Accordingly, you should talk to your doctor about the potential pros and cons of possible pain medications before taking anything.
 Additionally, we encourage you to share this article on Facebook or Twitter to help raise awareness about the risk among other pregnant women, so that they too can make informed decisions.